LightSys/eventApp/read_me.txt

 	DATE: mm/dd/yyyy hh:mm:ss
 	NOTIFICATIONS: names must be digits and unique (is this still true?)
 	CONTACTS PAGE ID: 0=textview, 1=listview (list items separated by ':'
 	NAVIGATION: if "nav is null for a page it will not be imported and page will not be displayed in nav menu.
 	GENERAL: titles must be "refresh", "year", "welcome_message", and "logo" refresh must be in minutes
 		icon - must be in base64 format. if unavailable set value as "null"
 	THEME: "theme..." colors can be valid colors or set as "null" for default theme colors "schedule..." color names can be changed as long as they match Schedule item categories
-	SCHEDULE: start times can be set to any time, but schedule items may not overlap.
+	SCHEDULE: days must be MM/dd/yyyy format
-		start_time: based on 24-hour clock
+		start_time: based on 24-hour clock. can be set to any time, but schedule items may not overlap
 		length: in minutes
 		description: text will show in schedule
 		location: if available links to directions (must match contact name exactly), may be set to null